 Probably one of the first things you’ll want to consider is whether you want to purchase a single or tandem kayak.
-If you’re a single person, then this is easy to decide – however, for families they may find this a harder question to answer.
+If you’re a single person, this is easy to decide – however, families may find this a harder question to answer.

 We’re a family of three and have always had a double kayak – this was great when our daughter was tiny as we could easily squeeze all three of us in.
 Now she is much older; this is no longer possible.

-We still have an inflatable double kayak and I think for families or couples, I’d certainly recommend looking for the best inflatable tandem kayak Australia has for families or couples.
-It’s just easier and more efficient paddling an inflatable 2 person kayak then inflatable 1 person kayaks – particularly if you’re all going out on the water at the same time anyway.
+We still have an inflatable double kayak, and I think I’d certainly recommend looking for the best inflatable tandem kayak Australia has for families or couples.
+It’s just easier and more efficient paddling an inflatable 2 person kayak than inflatable 1 person kayaks – particularly if you’re all going out on the water at the same time anyway.

 It is also possible to buy a 3 person inflatable kayak – I’ve even seen 4 four man kayaks.
 But for larger families with tiny kids, you may even want to consider an inflatable canoe Australia has or even a small inflatable boat – we’ve got a few options in the review section below.

 When buying a kayak, also look at the weight capacity.
 There is no point in purchasing what is recommended as the best inflatable kayak 2 person option only to discover it won’t hold the combined weight of the people intending to use it.
 Also, if you plan on going for longer trips in your kayak, you’ll want to factor in any gear you plan on bringing with you.

-Next up, you’ll want to consider what you plan on using it for?
+Next up, you’ll want to consider what you plan on using it for.
 For us, we take our kayak on our camping trips when we know we’ll be near a lake, creek, river or calm water at the beach.
-We don’t tend to go too far, just enough to paddle out on the water and explore the area for a different perspective.
+We don’t tend to go too far, just enough to paddle out on the water and explore the area from a different perspective.

 However, others may like to get an inflatable kayak to go on day long trips or even half day trips.
-Maybe you’re a fisherman and want the best inflatable fishing kayak?
+Maybe you’re a fisherman and want the best inflatable fishing kayak Australia has.
 Will you be sticking to calm water or occasionally go river kayaking and need a kayak durable enough to go over the odd rock or stick?